aeris by iRobot

 outcome

-Successful integration of a new product category within the iRobot ecosystem
+Successful integration of a new product category into the iRobot ecosystem

 Key Learnings